 He snorted, chuckled, and then said, “Oh… At least two dozen times.
 Easily.”

 A place you may have dreamed of going, this guy has been there at least two dozen times and couldn’t care less about it.
 It’s part of his job.
 I want to talk to those people.
 No matter how glamorous a job, how interesting a profession, how mysterious a trade, someone out there has done it more times than they count and are now probably bored by it.
+If you ask them the right questions, what you’ll find out is scintillating.

 One of the great storylines in the Kill Bill movies is that of the pristine qualities of a Hattori Hanzo sword.
 The Bride requests one from Hattori Hanzo, he obliges, and we see him present it to her with a great deal of pageantry and impenetrable mysticism.
 It’s a great scene, and it works on me as intended because it’s a great movie made by a great director.